Supporters of S.L. Benfica: Diabos Vermelhos

-In December 2003, Diabos Vermelhos pressured Benfica's board, after the roller hockey section wanted to sign Paulo Alves, a former Porto player, who attacked one of their own during a match on 6 June 1998.
+In December 2003, Diabos Vermelhos pressured Benfica's board after the roller hockey section wanted to sign Paulo Alves, a former Porto player, who attacked one of their own during a match on 6 June 1998.

-On 24 January 2012, Diabos Vermelhos announced they were missing a match against Feirense because of high prices asked by Feirense, with the minimum ticket price set at €25 for Benfica supporters, whereas the price for other teams' fans were usually set at €10.
+On 24 January 2012, Diabos Vermelhos announced they were missing a match against Feirense because of high prices asked by that club, with the minimum ticket price set at €25 for Benfica supporters, whereas the price for other teams' fans were usually set at €10.
 They also protested against modern football profit-driven business, placing banners on nearby roofs.
-Previously, in late 2010, Benfica had requested their supporters to boycott away games due to the unequal prices they had to pay in comparison with other teams.
+Previously, in late 2010, Benfica had requested their supporters to boycott away games due to the unequal prices they had to pay in comparison with supporters of other teams.